-(2) the setting up of the abomination that makes desolate.
-This is admittedly a passage of extreme difficulty.
-Numerous attempts have been made to make the 1,290 days (a figure found nowhere else in the Bible) fit some historical period.
+This passage is admittedly one of extreme difficulty.
+Numerous attempts have been offered to make the 1,290 days (a figure found nowhere else in the Bible) fit some historical period.
 However, whether taken as days (3 years, 7 months) or as years (day-year theory), no one to my knowledge who attempts to find some specific measurement of time in this figure has supplied anything that fits.
-Perhaps the best approach is to take the same view of this number as we did of the 3-1/2 years of verse 7.
+I believe the best approach is to take the same view of this number as we did of the 3-1/2 years of verse 7.
 That is, it is not intended to convey a period of time except very indirectly.
 Its real purpose is to indicate the impermanent nature of something.

-To what do the taking away of the continual burnt-offering and the setting up of the abomination that makes desolate refer?
-Of course, all of those who apply Daniel 11:21-45 to Antiochus Epiphanes believe these two events are describing what he did.
-They do indeed fit, in almost identical words, the description of what he did in Jerusalem on December 25, 167 BC (Dan.
+To what do "the taking away of the continual burnt offering and the setting up of the abomination that makes desolate" refer?
+Of course, all those who apply Daniel 11:21-45 to Antiochus Epiphanes believe these two events are describing what he did.
+They do indeed fit, in almost identical words, the description of what he did in Jerusalem on December 25, 167 B.C.
+(Dan.
 8:13).
 In fact, much nearer the context of 12:11, his two abominable acts in the temple are referred to again (11:31).
-However, this does not necessarily mean that the words in 12:11 refer to his dastardly behavior, especially if there is someone else who also did these things.
-Remember, my thesis is that the Romans and their treatment of the Jews are the subject-matter beginning in 11:36 and continuing into chapter 12.
+However, this does not necessarily mean that the words in 12:11 refer to his dastardly behavior, especially if someone else also did these things.
+Remember, my thesis is that the Romans, along with their treatment of the Jews, are the subject-matter beginning in 11:36 and continuing into chapter 12.
 Remember also that under discussion in this chapter is the crushing of the power of the Jews involving a time of trouble previously unknown by a nation.